 The causes of child labor are complex and vary from country to country.
 They are linked to specific economic, social, and cultural issues that affect entire communities.
 Child labor is systemic in several countries and extends beyond the coffee sector.
 In many countries, entire families are involved in coffee farming.
 To help their families, children often drop out of school.
 In addition, many families cannot afford to pay school fees.
 Child labor is often considered socially acceptable, and some families are unaware of the importance of education.
 In some countries, special school holidays are traditionally granted for students to participate in the harvest.
 Of course, these are just a few examples of the causes of child labor; depending on the country, there are several other reasons why children are forced to work.
 Another challenge is that coffee as a tropical agriculture product can only be grown in a specific climate of equatorial regions, the so-called "coffee belt".
 Many of those regions are located in countries that face unstable political or economic conditions.
 In addition, the political, social, economic, cultural and religious conditions in the coffee-producing countries differ immensely, so again each country and region must be considered individually.
-Coffee is grown in socially challenging areas, but these as a rule are not amongst the poorest rural areas in the producing countries or areas, coffee has for decades and centuries brought relative prosperity and development to the areas in which it is grown.
+Coffee is grown in socially challenging areas, but these are not usually among the poorest rural areas in the producing countries or regions.
+For decades and centuries, coffee has brought relative prosperity and development to the areas where it is grown.